Lyuji282/VRChat-Avatars-3.0/README.md

 <details>
   <summary>Install notes</summary>

 > This package fixes two problems that break avatar physics in VRChat.
-First, it destroys colliders in the mirror copy of your avatar to fix local collision.
+First, it turns off collider components in the mirror reflection copy of your avatar to fix local collision.
 Second, it fixes incorrect movement with rigidbodies in world space.
+Unity physics is rather open-ended and making things work as you intend beyond these fixes is your responsibility.
 >
 > Testing in Unity requires the [3.0 emulator by Lyuma](https://github.com/lyuma/Av3Emulator).
 >
-> Merge the FX controller to your own FX controller and merge the Gesture controller to your own Gesture controller, using the [Avatars 3.0 Manager](https://github.com/VRLabs/VRChat-Avatars-3.0/releases/download/1/AV3Manager.unitypackage) tool.
+> Merge the FX controller to your own FX controller using the [Avatars 3.0 Manager](https://github.com/VRLabs/VRChat-Avatars-3.0/releases/download/1/AV3Manager.unitypackage) tool.
 >
 > The World Physics.prefab should go to the base of your Unity scene, which will give it base Unity scaling.
 >
 > Unpack the prefab by right-clicking it and move the prefab to base of your avatar.
 >
-> World Physics/Rigidbody is set up for a physics demo.
-It falls and collides with the world.
+> World Physics/Rigidbody and World Physics/Rigidbody/Collider are set up for a physics demo.
+A cube falls and collides with the world.
 >
-> If you want to see the demo, move World Physics/RigidbodyTarget outside of the World Physics hierarchy, to the base of the avatar, and raise the height.
+> If you want to see the demo, move World Physics/RigidbodyTarget the World Physics hierarchy, to the base of the avatar, and raise the height.
 You can take this in-game or use the emulator for testing.
 >
-> Look at World Physics/Rigidbody/Collider.
-There is a particle system component on this object.
-Copy and paste this particle system onto any object with a physics collider.
-Every object with this particle system will be deleted in the local mirror.
+> Review the detectMirror and handlePhysics layers that were merged into your FX controller.
 >
-> The mirror collider destroy process happens at avatar load in.
-It requires that the colliders' hierarchy be enabled by default, so the particle systems can be awake.
-The hierarchy can be disabled after this process.
+> The detectMirror layer is used to turn off the collider components on the mirror reflection copy of your avatar.
+Edit the "Fix Colliders.anim" to turn off any collider component you use for physics.
 >
-> Review the handlePhysics layer that was merged into your FX controller.
-This is for the demo.
-The layer waits for the "Physics" parameter to be True.
-You should similarly wait for the "Physics" parameter to be True before animating physics in your layers.
+> The handlePhysics layer is for the physics demo.
+The layer waits for the "Physics" local parameter to be True.
+You should similarly wait for the "Physics" parameter to be True before animating physics in your custom layers.
 >
-> A very important note is that the "Is Kinematic" property doesn't seem to persist, so you must constantly animate this property to the desired state.
+> The handlePhysics layer is split between Local and Remote animation sets because I am constantly animating the World Physics "Is Kinematic" property depending on which type of client(IsLocal True or False) is active.
+The "Is Kinematic" property doesn't seem to persist, so you must constantly animate this property to the desired state.
 >
 > The World Physics object has a world fixed joint on it.
-The rigidbody for this joint should have "Is Kinematic" enabled locally(IsLocal True), and disabled remotely(IsLocal False), or physics will break.
+The rigidbody for this joint should have "Is Kinematic" enabled locally, and disabled remotely, or physics will break.
 >
-> The demo layer is split between Local and Remote animation sets because I am constantly animating the World Physics "Is Kinematic" property depending on which type of client(IsLocal True or False) is active.
-You should do something similar.
->
 > Using gravity seems to have some minor local-only issues on the Y axis and with culling.
 Not really a big deal, hard to even notice.
 Doesn't happen if you don't use gravity on a given rigidbody.
->
-> This package just fixes VRChat-related physics problems.
-Unity physics is rather open-ended and making things work as you intend beyond these fixes is your responsibility.

 </details>